datawire/ambassador-docs/docs/emissary/2.0/howtos/basic-auth.md

 # Basic authentication (for $productName$)

+[//]: # (+FIX+ link to "authentication and authorization" concept)

 <Alert severity="info">
-  This guide applies to $OSSproductName$, use of this guide with $AESproductName$ is not recommended.  $AESproductName$ does <a href="/docs/edge-stack/latest/topics/using/filters/external/">authentication using the Filter resource</a> instead of the AuthService resource as described below.
+  This guide applies to $OSSproductName$, use of this guide with $AESproductName$ is not supported.  $AESproductName$ does <a href="/docs/edge-stack/latest/topics/using/filters/external/">authentication using the Filter resource</a> instead of the AuthService resource as described below.
 </Alert>

 $productName$ can authenticate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure $productName$ to use an external third